This Happy Breed (film): Production

 Coward had played Frank Gibbons on stage, and he wanted to reprise the role on screen.
 Lean felt the playwright's public persona of witty sophistication was so far removed from his humble lower class origins that audiences would be unable to accept him as Gibbons, and he initially offered the role to Robert Donat instead.
 Donat refused the role because he objected to the final speech delivered by his character in the stage version.
 As he explained in a letter to Coward: "Rightly or wrongly, I believe it is just that very political irresponsibility that got us into another war".
 The role was given to Robert Newton, whose reputation for alcoholism led the producers to require Newton to sign a contract relinquishing £500 of his £9,000 salary, every time his drinking caused a delay in production.
 According to the film's cameraman Ronald Neame, by the end of filming, Newton had forfeited his entire salary, although the producers forgave him and paid his full fee.

 Lean insisted on filming This Happy Breed on three-strip Technicolor stock, although the film was difficult to acquire in Britain during the war.
 At the time, a Technicolor representative was assigned to the set of every film that utilised the process to ensure everything looked right on film.
-Lean was contractually required to follow strictly the guidelines proposed by the consultant, whose expertise he questioned and who drove him to distraction because of her concentration on the minutest details.
+Lean was contractually required to follow strictly the guidelines proposed by the consultant (Joan Bridge), whose expertise he questioned and who drove him to distraction because of her concentration on the minutest details.
 The released film barely resembles a standard Technicolor film, which was Lean's intention.
 It proved to be the most successful British release of 1944 and the first of many critically acclaimed films directed by him.